gard-projects/machine-learning/ShallowLearning/NaiveBayes/README.md

 The TF-IDF statistic is defined as:
 * Term Frequency (TF) - how often a word appears in a document
-* Inverse Document Frequency (IDF) - a measure of how common or rare a word is accross all document
+* Inverse Document Frequency (IDF) - a measure of how common or rare a word is across all document

 # Results from testing models
 Results from running Gaussian Naive Bayes on the `diabetes.csv` dataset. \